ljsabc/Fujisaki/README.md

 - [x] Basic prompt engineering for original posts
 - [x] Hyperparameter tuning (incl.
 LoRA rank, batch size, learning rate, etc.)
 - [ ] Allow in-reply-to and quoted tweets to be downloaded, for now it can only generate random tweets/replies/quotes
-- [ ] Advanced prompt engineering from OpenAI
+- [x] Advanced prompt engineering from OpenAI
 - [x] Colab notebook for easy deployment (I believe this code can surely run on T4 as we are expecting much shortened tokens)
-- [ ] Support other datasets (e.g. Reddit, Weibo, etc. Future plan)
+- [ ] Support other datasets (e.g. Reddit, Weibo, etc. Future plan, let's discuss in #2 .)

 ## 环境与安装